krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_08_Auto_Create_Directories.md

 Let's use `ansible-doc` to learn more about `file` module.

-Type in the command `ansible-doc file`, this will open up a description of the module and available parameters
+Type in the command `ansible-doc file`, this will open up a description of the module and available parameters.

 The two main parameters we are going to focus on are `path` and `state`.